 - UCAS forms for applicants who are under 18 years of age at the start of their chosen course will be highlighted during the scrutineering process.

 - For applications processed centrally the form will be passed to the department for confirmation that they wish to accept the student.
 If a department decides that they wish to offer a place to an applicant who will be under 18 years of age on the relevant date, the admissions tutor should return the UCAS form to the Admissions office to process the offer.
-The admissions clerks should then forward a copy of the UCAS form to the Head of the Recruitment Admissions Office who will request the necessary parental consent.
+The admissions assistants should then forward a copy of the UCAS form to the Head of Admissions who will request the necessary parental consent.

 - The Director of Student Services’ Office will contact all U18 students at the start of term to ensure that they are aware of the university regulations and any restrictions placed upon them as a result of their age.
 The Director of Student Services will liaise with the College Masters, the Accommodation Office and School Administrations Managers to ensure they are aware of any U18 students.